BN701/MultiArp/Doc/readmore.md

 Menus are also used to display lists of parameter values.
 If the list itself can be edited, ***shift-left***/***shift-right*** will insert a new entry to the left or right of the cursor.
 In some cases, ***ctrl-left***/***ctrl-right*** will copy an entry and ***shift-delete*** will delete it.
 (In a couple of places ***ctrl-delete*** will undo a deletion.)

 If a parameter is has decimal places, ctrl and shift with up/down will change in tenths and hundredths, respectively.

+## Saving and loading patterns

+There is no conventional file open/save mechanism.
+Pattern data is transferred in and out using ***Copy***/***Paste*** key combinations.
+Single patterns or all patterns can be copied out, but there’s a much finer level of control about what can be pasted back.

+The data format is plain text and the intention is to use your favourite text editor to manage things and of course, transferring data between instances is just as simple.

+## Architecture

+Within the app everything runs from the UI thread using a timed render loop.
+Linux’ ALSA Sequencer is used for timing and event scheduling, including a callback to trigger each step of the sequencer.
+Ableton Link is interrogated to determine when events should be scheduled.

+The UI thread polls for keyboard or midi input and processes one character or one event at a time.
+Midi input is processed immediately.
+This includes the step callback.
+If keyboard input is a special key that triggers an action it is processed immediately.
+Other characters are accumulated into a command string to be processed when Enter is received.

+With each iteration of the render loop event data is gathered and calculated, and scheduled to be played out by ALSA during the next step window.
+This includes scheduling a callback to trigger processing for the following step as the current step plays out.
+In this way processing for each step always begins one whole step ahead of the actual schedule time of those events.

 BN